Humber H2UB

-The Humber H2ub project is a proposed large scale, low carbon hydrogen production facility at Uniper’s Killingholme site, being delivered by Uniper in partnership with Shell.
-The hydrogen produced could be used to decarbonise heavy industry, transport, heating and power throughout the Humber region.
-The project is expected to be operational later this decade.
+The Humber H₂ub® project is a proposed large scale, low carbon hydrogen production facility at Uniper’s Killingholme site.
+The project includes an up to 720MW blue hydrogen project (Humber H₂ub® (Blue) project) and an up to 120MW green hydrogen project (Humber H₂ub® (Green) project) and is expected to be operational later this decade.
+The hydrogen produced could be used to decarbonise heavy industry, transport and power throughout the Humber region.

 2 min read